arlemoine/CMPS401/Project/README.md

 - See [architecture.md](docs/architecture.md) for design details.
 - Make sure you can run both **server** and **client** locally.
-- Begin implementing something from the suggested work list.
 - Regularly commit and push your changes to the repo.
 - Update `docs/` with new useful information for the team or for presenting.
 - The `.gitignore` excludes `node_modules/`, `target/`, logs, and OS/editor files.
 - Work happens mainly in `client/` and `server/`.
 - Keep `docs/` updated with any design decisions or message protocol updates.

 ## 2 Setup

 This setup guide assumes the use of the **Ubuntu** operating system and should be adjusted as needed depending on other system configurations.

 Prerequisites include the following:

 - git
 - curl
 - tmux